Cesarean delivery (C-section) is a surgical procedure used to deliver a baby through incisions in the abdomen and uterus.

-A C-section might be planned ahead of time if you develop pregnancy complications or you've had a previous C-section and aren't considering vaginal birth after cesarean (VBAC).
+A C-section might be planned ahead of time if you develop pregnancy complications or you've had a previous C-section and aren't considering a vaginal birth after cesarean (VBAC).
 Often, however, the need for a first-time C-section doesn't become obvious until labor is underway.

 If you're pregnant, knowing what to expect during a C-section — both during the procedure and afterward — can help you prepare.

 Sometimes a C-section is safer for you or your baby than is a vaginal delivery.
 Your health care provider might recommend a C-section if: